-Hibbertia saligna DC.
-APNI*
+Hibbertia saligna APNI*

 Description: Diffuse or erect shrub to 200 cm high, young branches softly pubescent, early glabrescent.

 Leaves narrow-elliptic to oblanceolate, 20–110 mm long, 4–15 mm wide, apex obtuse or mucronate, base abruptly tapered, margins entire or toothed, upper surface glabrous, lower surface whitish-pubescent; sessile, stem-clasping.

 Flowers terminal on short shoots, sessile.
 Sepals 12–16 mm long, silky.
 Petals c.
 15 mm long.
 Stamens 20–35, surrounding carpels.
 Carpels 3, glabrous.

 Distribution and occurrence: Grows in moist gullies, mainly in the Blue Mtns and adjacent foothills, north to Glen Davis; and south to near Batemans Bay.
 Specimens collected from Mt Imlay have been recognised as distinct, see Hibbertia, circinata, CC SC NT CT CWS

 Text by G. J. Harden & J. Everett